Historic Oregon Censuses

-The territorial census rolls and abstracts were used to document county population and to report statistics to the government.
+The territorial census rolls and abstracts were used to document county population and report statistics to the government.
 These census tallied statistics for apportionment, school-age children

 and military strength.

 The federal census (population schedules), taken every 10 years, expanded the amount of information gathered over the decades.
-For example, the 1850 census included
+For example, the 1850 census included questions such as:

 - Name, age, sex and color of every person in the household